Oman Family Road Trip: 2 Weeks from Mountains to Desert to Sea

 Two weeks driving across Oman with the family over the holidays: ancient forts, desert camps, turquoise wadis, and one of the most stunning mosques on Earth.

 Oman was nowhere near our radar until a friend mentioned it as "the Middle East you can road trip with kids."
-We looked into it, booked flights to Muscat, rented an SUV, and spent the last two weeks of December 2022 driving a loop through the country's interior.
+We looked into it, compare flights, rented an SUV, and spent the last two weeks of December 2022 driving a loop through the country's interior.
 Mountains, desert, wadis, coast, and one of the most beautiful mosques in the world — all in one trip, all with a 9-year-old and a 13-year-old in the back seat.

 Bookings: Some of the links in this article are affiliate links.
 This means that if you choose to make a booking, we will receive a small commission at no extra cost to you.
 Thank You!